 Click on state and transition labels to scroll to the respective text

-Oak Savannah State
+Oak Savannah State - Reference

 The reference plant community for this site is a tall and midgrass savannah.
 The dominant tallgrass is little bluestem, with lesser amounts of Indiangrass and big bluestem.
 Midgrasses are sideoats grama, tall dropseed, cane and silver bluestem, and vine-mesquite.
 Some cool-season grasses include Texas wintergrass, Canada wildrye, and Texas bluegrass.
 The site has numerous forbs associated with it.
 Natural fires and prairie dogs maintained the area as a savannah of 20 percent canopy with live oak, post oak and shrubs scattered throughout.
 Annual production ranges from 2500 to 5000 pounds per acre.
 The Midgrass Savannah Community occurred as continuous overgrazing caused the tallgrasses to be selected out of the plant community, giving rise to the increase of the midgrasses.
 Woody canopy for this community is around 25%.
 This can still be managed back to the reference community by applying sound grazing management practices through a prescribed grazing plan.
 Annual production ranges from 1600 to 4000 pounds per acre.
 The tallgrasses were reduced and replaced by the expansion of the midgrasses which led to the Midgrass/Shrub Savannah Community.
 The plant community could still be managed back to plant community 1.1 through the use of natural forces impacting the site.
 Prescribed Burning could still be used successfully because the low growing shrubs and Ashe juniper and mesquite were less than 6 feet tall.
 Annual production ranges from 1450 to 3850 pounds per acre.